I have recently completed the Self Authoring Program by Jordan Peterson, a professor of psychology at the University of Toronto.

 I had a difficult time prioritizing my goals because almost all of my goals seemed to have equal importance to me.
 Nevertheless, I think having prioritized my goals will serve me well in the future because it’s better to focus on one thing at a time and move on to the next goal after I accomplish my more important goal at the time.

-After you complete the future authoring program, you get a summary of your writing, which you can copy and paste to a document or email to yourself.
+After you complete the future authoring program, you get a summary of your writing, which you can copy and paste into a document or email to yourself.

 Summary and Key Points